lrenault/ddsp-piano/README.md

 ```
 train_ddsp_piano.sh <path-to-maestro-v3.0.0/> <experiment-directory>
 ```
-This training configuration reproduces the full training of the paper model, but training for a single phase can be done with the python script `train_single_phase.py`.
+This training configuration reproduces the full training of the model presented in the paper, but training for a single phase can be done with the python script `train_single_phase.py`.

 ## Bibtex